clayne/hacktical-c/README.md

 ## About the author
 You could say that there are two kinds of programmers, academics and hackers.
 I've always identified as a hacker.
 I like solving tricky problems, and I prefer using powerful tools that don't get in my way.
 To me; software is all about practical applications, about making a change in the real world.

-I have been writing code for fun on a mostly daily basis since I got a Commodore 64 for Christmas in 1985, professionally in different roles and companies since 1998.
+I've been writing code for fun on a mostly daily basis since I got a Commodore 64 for Christmas in 1985, professionally in different roles/companies since 1998.

-I started out with Basic on the Commodore, went on to learn Assembler on an Amiga 500, Pascal on PC, followed by C++.
-For a long time, I didn't care much about C at all, it looked very primitive compared to C++.
+I started out with Basic on the Commodore 64, went on to learn Assembler on an Amiga 500, Pascal on PC, followed by C++.
+For a long time, I didn't care much about C at all, it looked very primitive compared to other languages.
 But gradually over time, I learned that the worst enemy in software is complexity, and started taking C more seriously.
-Since then I've written a lot of code in C, more code than I wish to remember; and along the way I've picked up many interesting, lesser known techniques that helped me make the most out of the language and appreciate it for its strengths.
+Since then I've written a lot of C and along the way I've picked up many interesting, lesser known techniques that helped me make the most out of the language and appreciate it for its strengths.

 ## Why (not) C?
 The reason I believe C is and always will be important is that it stands in a class of its own as a mostly portable assembler language.
 C doesn't try to save you from making mistakes.
 It has very few opinions about your code and happily assumes that you know exactly what you're doing.
 Freedom with responsibility.